Stop doing these 10 things to your car

 2) You overfill car tires to “get better gas mileage”

 All your buddies brag about how they improved their gas mileage by over inflating their tires and now you want to try it as well.
 I’ve got news for you; there’s no such thing as a free lunch.
-What your friends aren’t telling you is that the over inflation is giving them a much rougher ride, is causing pre-mature tire wear, increasing stopping distances and wearing out all their suspension components much sooner.
+What your friends aren’t telling you is that the over inflation is giving them a much rougher ride.
+Overinflation also causes premature tire wear, increased stopping distances and faster wear on all suspension components.